Services

 Petrographic analysis

 Petrographic analysis uses a polarizing microscope to evaluate the optical properties of rocks, minerals, and other geologic materials.
-When applied to archaeological pottery, petrography is a powerful technique for inferring provenance (where pots were made), composition (the potting “recipe”), and technology (how pots were made).
-These types of data can be used to address a range of research topics, such as community organization, economic structure, and exchange.
+When applied to material culture, petrography is a powerful technique for inferring provenance, composition, technology, temperature exposure, and quality.
+These types of data can be used to address a range of research topics, such as community organization, economic structure, exchange, and identity.
 Petrography can generate both quantitative (point count) and qualitative (fabric analysis) data that carry high analytical and interpretive value.

 Pricing for petrography depends on the level of analysis (quantitative or qualitative) and sample size.
 All analyses are accompanied by a technical report that includes a description of results, graphs, and figures that can be used in crafting journal articles, conferences presentations, and reports.